 When you arrive at the room with your ballots, please take attendance.
 If the tournament allows double entry, some students may have signed in on the board and left to compete in their other event; they will return prior to the end of your round.
 If you have a student whose code number does not appear on your ballot, please send him/her to the Tab room for the correct room assignment.
 Students may be penalized for speaking in an incorrect room.

 Remind everyone to turn off cell phones.
-If you will be using your phone to time, please remember to silence it by putting it into airplane mode.
+If you will be using your phone to time, please remember to silence it.

 Determine the speaking order.
 Some students may be double-entered and will need to speak at the beginning of the round so that they can leave for their other event.
 Others may arrive late, after having spoken in their other event, and will need to be inserted into the speaking order.
 You may use the speaking order listed on the ballot label, making accommodations for double-entered students, or you may ask the students to draw for speaking order.